Earliest Known Representations of the Set-animal

 Metropolitan Museum, Rogers Fund, 1923, MMA 23.2.8

-This comb at the Ashmolean (courtesy Jon Bodsworth's egyptarchive.co.uk)looks exactly like one in TeVelde's illustration:
+This comb at the Ashmolean (courtesy Jon Bodsworth's now defunct "egyptarchive.co.uk")looks exactly like one in TeVelde's illustration:

-These are labels from a tomb at Abydos of King Scorpian, a predynastic ruler around 3200BCE
+These are labels from a tomb at Abydos of King Scorpion, a predynastic ruler around 3200BCE

-How do we know they represent Set, and not, say, Anubis?
-It is because of the sedge hieroglyph in the one label:
+Several years ago, I thought they might possibly represent Set, because of the sedge hieroglyph in the one label:

 "He prevented their quarrelling.
 He appointed Seth as king in the sedge country in the place where he was born in and Geb appointed Horus as king in the land of papyrus" (_Seth, God of Confusion_, page 61)

-Also, I found the source of one image that's been floating the web:
+Also, I found the source of one definite image of Set that's been floating the web:

 It is at http://oi.uchicago.edu/research/pubs/ar/96-97/desert_road.html.